 Red eared slider turtles can be great pets but you have to know what you are getting into before making this big of a commitment.
-Those cute little turtle hatchlings you see for sale will grow into large, long-lived, and somewhat messy aquatic turtles and you need to be prepared for how much space and cleaning they will need.
+Those cute little turtle hatchlings you see for sale will grow into large, long-lived, and somewhat messy aquatic turtles.
+Be prepared for how much space and cleaning they will need.

 01 of 05

-Don't be fooled by those delicate-looking, cute turtle hatchlings because red eared sliders will grow to an adult size of up to 12 inches long.
+Those delicate-looking, cute turtle hatchlings will grow into adult-sized red eared sliders up to 12 inches long.
 While it will take them a few years to get to their full adult size, the size of the tank you give them as a hatchling will not influence their adult size (so don't think that you can control how large they will get).
-In a few years, your turtle will need a tank that holds around 100 gallons of water (count on 10 gallons per inch of turtle) so... that they can comfortably swim and dive.
+In a few years, your turtle will need a tank that holds around 100 gallons of water (count on 10 gallons per inch of turtle) so that they can comfortably swim and dive.
 This is a much larger size enclosure than many people think a turtle needs which is why they often get re-homed due to the upkeep of cleaning a tank that is too small for them (and gets dirty far too quickly).

 02 of 05